Sean McDermott: Buffalo Bills

+2017 season

 On January 11, 2017, McDermott was hired by the Buffalo Bills as the 19th head coach in franchise history.

 On September 10, 2017, McDermott won his NFL head coaching debut in the season opening 21–12 victory over the New York Jets, becoming just the third Bills head coach to win his first game with the team after Marv Levy and Rex Ryan.

 After a Week 2 loss to the Carolina Panthers, also McDermott's first return to Charlotte since leaving the Panthers organization, McDermott would lead the Bills to four wins in the next five games, including a victory over the reigning NFC champion Atlanta Falcons.
 However, they lost the next two games, including a 47–10 loss to the New Orleans Saints, which prompted him to make the controversial decision to bench starting quarterback Tyrod Taylor in favor of rookie backup Nathan Peterman.
 Peterman played poorly against the Los Angeles Chargers in his first career start, throwing five interceptions in the first half.
 He was benched for Taylor during the second half of the 54–24 loss, which dropped the Bills to 5–5.

 Despite the string of losses, the Bills then went on a 4–2 run to finish the season at 9–7, clinching the #6-seed in the AFC and their first playoff appearance in 18 years, thus ending both the NFL's and the North American professional sports franchise's longest active playoff droughts during McDermott's first year as head coach.
 The Bills would go on to lose to the Jacksonville Jaguars 10–3 in the AFC Wild Card game.

+2018 season

 In 2018, McDermott's Bills finished 6–10 and missed the playoffs, but had a strong finish to the season after a 2–7 start.
 After suffering blowout losses in four of the first nine games, partly caused by a lack of offensive talent, the Bills adjusted their roster, allowing them to stay competitive in each of the last seven games.
 Buffalo's defense improved in 2018.
-To date, the 2018 season is McDermott's only losing season as a head coach.
+The 2018 season was McDermott's only losing season as a head coach.

+2019 season

 McDermott was nominated for NFL Head Coach of the Year for the 2019 season after leading the Bills to a 10–6 record, receiving their second playoff berth in three seasons as the #5-seed in the AFC.
 The Bills would lose 22–19 to the Houston Texans in overtime during the Wild Card Round despite a 16–0 third quarter lead.